-A memoir by Steven Leventhal – coming soon.
+A narrative nonfiction story by Steven Leventhal – coming soon.

 But this isn’t just about MJ, or Dean Smith, or James Worthy.
 UNC won three championships in 1982, as the women’s soccer team and men’s lacrosse program were emerging as national powerhouses.
 In addition, the UNC football team was ranked number three in the country, until star tailback Kelvin Bryant went down with a foot injury.
 We lost to eventual national champion Clemson by two points.